openhpc/cloudwg/tutorials/sc20/exercise4.md

 * transfered it to our cluster
 * and unpacked our charliecloud image

 We are ready to run our containers.
-Also, note if you are attending this tutorial live, the containers are available in $HOME/ContainersHPC.
+If you are attending this tutorial live, the containers are available in $HOME/ContainersHPC.

 The first thing we will do is invoke a bash shell in our Charliecloud container.